-Are Altoids safe for toddlers?
-Expert Advice (2022)
+Are Altoids Safe for Toddlers?
+Expert Advice (2024)

 Toddlers tend to have bad breath a lot of the time.
 There are times when gingivitis is caused by poor oral hygiene habits (such as inconsistent brushing), while there are times when it results from other factors (such as nasal congestion).
 The fact is that regardless of what the case may be, many parents with kids who have bad breath wonder if over-the-counter breath fresheners (such as mouthwash, breath mints, breathe strips, and sprays) are safe to use on them.
 The following is the inside scoop on all of these products that we’re going to give you.